Top 60 Best Front Yard Fence Ideas – Outdoor Barrier Designs

 It’s best if your front yard gate coordinates with your fencing, but it doesn’t have to match exactly if you’re feeling creative.
 As with your front door, you can draw attention to your front gate by painting it a bright color or making it from a material different than your fencing.
 In modern design, line continuity is honored best by making the gate visually blend in with the surrounding structure.

 Sometimes subtle differences look best, especially in traditional design.
-If your fence has basic white picket posts, use a gate with an arched or curved top.
+If your has basic white picket posts, use a gate with an arched or curved top.
 Large finials are an easy way to frame a gate without changing much about the overall structural design.

 Your gate area is the perfect place to display your house number.
 Delivery people and new friends will appreciate the ease it adds to finding your home.
 Be sure to choose a latch and lock system that looks nice with your overall design and is easy to use.